Madrid is a city divided into 21 districts and one of them it is Chamberí district.

-Chamberí district is part of the so-called «the central almond» of the city.
-It has approximately 150.000 habitants.
+Chamber district is part of the so-called central “almond” of the city.
+It has approximately 150,000 inhabitants.

 What to see in Chamberí district

-Besides you can find a high number of activities and events organized by the city hall but also many places to visit.
+Besides you can find a high number of activities and events organized by the city hall, as well as many places to visit.

-It is worth to mention its proximity with the “Golden Mile” in Salamanca’s district and with the Real Madrid Stadium in Chamartín.
+It is worth mentioning its proximity to the “Golden Mile” in Salamanca’s district and the Real Madrid Stadium in Chamartín.

-In the district we can find several museums such as Sorolla Museum or the Geominero Museum and nearby the “Vallehermoso Market”, “Casa México” or the “Plaza de Olavide”, as well libraries a many other parks and gardens as the “Enrique Herrero”.
+In the district, we can find several museums, such as Sorolla Museum or the Geominero Museum, and nearby the “Vallehermoso Market,” “Casa México,” or “Plaza de Olavide,” as well as libraries a many other parks and gardens, such as the “Enrique Herrero”.

 Chamberí’s Architecture

-The abundance of modernist and “neo-mudéjar” buildings that are preserved in this district is really impressive, not only residential buildings, but institutions, churches and general infrastructures.
+The abundance of modernist and “neo-mudéjar” buildings that are preserved in this district is really impressive, not only residential buildings but also institutions, churches, and general infrastructure.

-It is worth highlight all the buildings declared as national monuments such as the “House of Flowers”, the “Canal de Isabel II”, “Villamejor Palace”, the “Water Fountain” and the “Church of San Fermín de los Navarros”.
+It is worth highlighting all the buildings declared as national monuments, such as the “House of Flowers,” the “Canal de Isabel II”, “Villamejor Palace”, the “Water Fountain,” and the “Church of San Fermín de los Navarros.”

 It’s now clear that having an apartment in Chamberi is a good option.

-This area is pretty safe and it’s listed as residence, quiet in the evening but very hectic during working day.
+This area is pretty safe, and it’s listed as residence.
+It’s quiet in the evening but very hectic during the day.

-The neighborhood is quite safe since there is even a Police Station next-door and the Ombudsman.
+The neighborhood is quite safe since there is even a police station next door and an ombudsman.

-In addition, there several metro stations around that can get you to some interesting spots of the city.
+In addition, there several metro stations around that can get you to some interesting spots in the city.

 For instance, the building is almost in front of Rubén Darío metro station (l5), which is a straight line to « Gran Vía » and downtown.